-A first observation is that (as in the case of a fully known payoff range) AdaHedge does not require any extra-exploration (i.e., any mixing with the uniform distribution) to achieve a scale-free distribution-free regret bound of order $\smash{(M-m)\sqrt{KT \ln K}}$.
-This is formally detailed in Appendix~\ref{app:proofs_exp3}.
+This appendix details a claim made in the second part of Remark~\ref{rk:lnN}: that when the upper end $M$ of the range is known, and adaptation is only with respect to the lower end $m$ of the range, then a $\sqrt{KT}$ scale-free distribution-free regret upper bounds may be achieved, which exactly matches the distribution-free lower bound.
+This is the main result of this appendix, to be stated as Theorem~\ref{thm:tsallis} in Appendix~\ref{app:proofs_tsallis}.
+The full outline of this section of the appendices is detailed below.

+\paragraph{Disclaimer.} In the case where $M$ is known and adaptation is only to $m$, we could not exhibit a strategy that would simultaneously achieve both optimal distribution-dependent and distribution-free regret bounds, unlike what is known in the case of a known payoff range (the KL-UCB-switch strategy by~\citealp{garivier2018kl}) and unlike what we achieved in the main body of the article when adapting to the unknown range $[m,M]$, or unknown upper end $M$ on the range but known lower end $m$.

+We however conjecture that this should be possible and that, at least, no trade-off exists between the two bounds (i.e., we conjecture that Theorem~\ref{thm:adaptive_lower_bound} should not hold).

-Both this result and the one described next rely on the AdaFTRL methodology of~\citet{orabona2018scale}, which we recall in Appendix~\ref{sec:AdaFTRL-full}.
+\paragraph{Outline of Appendix~\ref{sec:TsallisKTpossible}.} All results of this appendix rely on the AdaFTRL methodology of~\citet{orabona2018scale}, which we recall first in Appendix~\ref{sec:AdaFTRL-full}.